mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Before There Was Tinder](https://www.thecut.com/2022/09/computer-dating-love-stories.html) - Five people on finding their life partners through 1960s “computer dating.”

+- [Two of four stolen giant tortoises found in Dorset](https://www.bbc.com/news/uk-england-dorset-45314157) - Blastoise and Jeffery were found, but the other two - Squirtle and Wartortle - are still missing.

+- [Endangered Hawaiian monk seals keep getting eels stuck up their noses; scientists want them to stop](https://www.seattletimes.com/nation-world/make-better-choices-endangered-hawaiian-monk-seals-keep-getting-eels-stuck-up-their-noses-and-scientists-want-them-to-stop/) - The mystery began about two years ago, when Charles Littnan, lead scientist of the monk-seal program, got a strange email from researchers in the field.
+The subject line was short: "Eel in nose."

+- [New pictures show Wally the Walrus relaxing on a small boat in Crookhaven](https://www.irishexaminer.com/news/munster/arid-40360598.html) - Wally the walrus is set to get a ‘floating couch’ in an effort to prevent him from sinking more boats.

+- [If I Fits, I Sits: Starlink's Self-Heating Internet Satellite Dishes Are Attracting Cats](https://gizmodo.com/if-i-fits-i-sits-starlinks-self-heating-internet-sate-1848327155) - The dish's Snow Melt Mode prevents snow build-up from interfering with the signal—and apparently provides a toasty outdoor lounge space for critters.

 - [Escaped robber returns to annals of weird crime / Cops say 'Roofman' lived large in store](https://www.sfgate.com/news/article/escaped-robber-returns-to-annals-of-weird-crime-2706176.php) - Escaped robber returns to annals of weird crime / Cops say 'Roofman' lived large in...

 - [The hijacking of $339,000 worth of rare Japanese KitKats](https://www.straitstimes.com/world/united-states/how-to-kidnap-339000-in-rare-japanese-kitkats) - This is an instance of a computer-based form of fraud dubbed 'part identity theft, part extortion'.
 Read more at straitstimes.com.